-You will also notice staff wearing various types of personal protective equipment (PPE), like mask and aprons.
-They are receiving regular training on how to reduce the risk of passing on the virus within the hospital, including when masks and other types of PPE should be worn and how cleaning activities should be carried out across the hospital.
+You will see staff wearing various types of personal protective equipment (PPE), like masks and aprons.
+They’re trained on how to reduce the risk of passing on the virus within the hospital, including when masks and other types of PPE should be worn and how cleaning activities should be carried out across the hospital.
 This is based on the latest national guidance for COVID-19 infection control.

 Q: What about testing?

-A: Currently, we are not testing parents, but are routinely testing all inpatients with symptoms.
-We have clear processes in place to immediately isolate any patients found to be positive, while continuing to deliver expert care and follow strict infection control guidelines.
-If you or your child have symptoms before you come to GOSH, please do not come in and call your clinical team for advice and support.
+We have clear processes in place to immediately isolate anyone found to be positive, while continuing to deliver expert care and follow strict infection control guidelines.
+If you or your child have symptoms before you come to GOSH, please call your clinical team before you leave, for advice and support.

 Q. How do I get my child’s medicines?

-A: As we need to restrict people coming to GOSH, we are making arrangements to post your child’s medicines to your home via Royal Mail Special Delivery.
+A: To reduce the risks of COVID-19 infection, we need to restrict people coming to GOSH.
+This includes visiting to collect medication.
+We are making arrangements to post your child’s medicines to your home via Royal Mail Special Delivery.
 We will contact you to discuss your child’s specific needs and preferences.

-We hope this helps to ensure your child’s medicines are not affected in the current situation.
-As always, make sure you have at least two weeks’ supply of regular and long-term medicines.
-Please do not come to GOSH to collect any medicines.
+We hope this helps to ensure your child’s medicine supply is not affected in the current situation.
+As always, please make sure you have at least two weeks’ supply of regular and long-term medicines.
 If you have moved home recently, please make sure that we have your current address and contact details.
 If you have any queries about your child’s medicines, please contact your Clinical Nurse Specialist, check the Electronic Medicines Compendium website or email Medicine.Information@gosh.nhs.uk.

 Q: Can we drive to GOSH?
 What about parking?

-A: We have arrangements with several local car parks to offer parking at a reduced rate.
-Learn more about parking at GOSH here or ask at main reception (open 24/7) when you arrive at the hospital.
+A: Learn more about parking at GOSH here or ask at main reception (open 24/7) when you arrive at the hospital.

-Q: Lots of local cafés and shops are closed.
+Q: Some local cafés and shops are closed.
 How will we get food?

-A: To make sure you have access to hot and cold food all day, our Lagoon café has extended its opening hours and will now be open 7.30am to 11pm Monday to Friday, and 8am to 11pm at weekends.
+A: To make sure you have access to hot and cold food all day, our Lagoon restaurant is open for breakfast, lunch and dinner.

 You’ll find a selection of main meals to choose from, including Halal and vegetarian options.
 There are also lighter snacks, fresh fruit and delicious puddings.